Description

 Using this definition on our asset we see for example:

-• During the last 3 years, the Ulcer Ratio is 33 , which is larger, thus worse than the value of 10 from the benchmark.
+• During the last 3 years, the Ulcer Ratio is 34 , which is greater, thus worse than the value of 10 from the benchmark.

 MaxDD:

-• The maximum reduction from previous high over 5 years of Global X Robotics & Artificial Intelligence ETF is -55.5 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• The maximum drop from peak to valley over 5 years of Global X Robotics & Artificial Intelligence ETF is -55.5 days, which is smaller, thus worse compared to the benchmark SPY (-33.7 days) in the same period.

 MaxDuration: